roman-mueller/puppet4-sandbox/README.md

 It is intended to be a quick way to spawn up a fully working Puppet 4 environment.
 It will automatically install the latest version of the full above stack.
 If it breaks because of a new version, let me know and I'll try to fix it.
+It was last suceessfully tested with:
+puppet-agent-1.4.0
+puppetserver-2.3.0
+puppetdb-4.0.0

 In the Vagrantfile there are 2 VMs defined.
 A puppetserver ("puppet") and a puppet node ("node1") both running CentOS 7.0.